seraogianluca/GIAR/docs/Datamining/sentimentanalysisdoc.md

   32 | 19 | 282 |none

 ### 3.8 Comparison of classification models
-A short summary of the accurancy of the classifiers:
+A short summary of the performances of the classifiers:

 ![Classifiers-Comparison](./classifiers_performances.png)